seedhartha/reone/README.md

 Those wishing to test reone, can either download a prebuilt executable from the [releases](https://github.com/seedhartha/reone/releases) page, or build it from source.
 Building it requires a modern C++ compiler and a set of free and open source libraries.
 See detailed instructions for your operating system [here](https://github.com/seedhartha/reone/wiki/Installation).

 Install [Visual C++ Redistributable](https://aka.ms/vs/16/release/vc_redist.x64.exe) to run prebuilt Windows executables.

+You must legally own a game to run it using reone – we do not endorse piracy.

 ## Usage